Andrew Ducarel: Character sketches

 The Doctor was a large black man, with only one eye, and that of a focus not exceeding half an inch; so that whatever he wished to see distinctly he was obliged to put close to his nose. ...
 [He] always was a great lover of the ladies as well as his glass; the latter grew on him so much, that he was constantly drunk every day, a little before his death: his liquor was generally port, or as he called it, "kill priest".

 Horace Walpole similarly formed a negative opinion of him:

 Dr. Ducarel was a poor creature.
 He was keeper of the library at Lambeth; and I wanted a copy of that limning there, which is prefixed to my Royal and Noble Authors.
 Applying to the Doctor, I found nothing but delays.
 I must purchase his works, and take some of his antiques at an exorbitant price, &c.
 Completely disgusted, I applied to the Archbishop himself, who immediately permitted a drawing to be taken.

 According to John Nichols, who knew him well:

 Though he never ate meat till he was 14, nor drank till he was 18, yet it was a maxim which he religiously observed that as Ducarel himself often maintained, "he was an old Oxonian, and therefore never knew a man till he had drunk a bottle of wine with him."
 His entertainments were in the true style of the old English hospitality; and he was remarkably happy in assorting the company he not infrequently invited to his table.

 Death and legacy

 Ducarel was a fit and athletic man, who believed that he would live to a great age.
 The immediate cause of his final illness was the shock of receiving a letter at Canterbury informing him that his wife was at the point of death.
 He hurried home to South Lambeth, took to his bed, and died three days later, on 29 May 1785.
 He was buried on the north side of the altar in the church of St Katharine's by the Tower.
 In the event, Mrs Ducarel survived him more than six years, dying on 6 October 1791.

-His coins, pictures, and antiquities were sold by auction on 30 November 1785, and his books, manuscripts, and prints in April 1786.
-The greater part of the manuscripts passed into the hands of Richard Gough and John Nichols.
+His coins, pictures, and antiquities were sold at auction on 30 November 1785 and his books, manuscripts and prints were sold in April 1786.
+Most of the manuscripts passed into the hands of Richard Gough and John Nichols.